Best Hiking Hats 2026 Sun Hats, Beanies, Balaclavas

 There are perfect hiking hats for any occasion.
 But all you really need is one warm hat, and one sun hat.
 Combined, those two offer the widest possible array of protection from the elements in 99% of backcountry scenarios.
 This buyer’s guide is dedicated to those two categories.
 We do not cover, and recommend against, rain hats.
 That base is covered by your rain jacket’s hood.

 Jump ahead to read about our preferred layering system of hats and hoods.
-And while you’re here, don’t miss our adjacent accessory buyer’s guides to sun gloves, fingerless gloves, hiking gloves, sun hats, and backpacking sandals.
+And while you’re here, don’t miss our adjacent accessory buyer’s guides to running caps, sun gloves, fingerless gloves, hiking gloves, and ultralight sandals.

 You make Adventure Alan & Co possible.
 When purchasing through links on our site, we may earn an affiliate commission at no additional cost to you.
 Here’s why you can trust us.